adityaraj-7260/Demo-repository/README.md

 # Demo-repository
-This is my demo repository
+This is my demo Git repository.
 Author - Aditya raj